Riptide-team/riptide-team.github.io/docs/quickstart/simulator.md

 # Simulator

 The simulator is based on [Ignition Gazebo Garden](https://gazebosim.org/home).
 It let to quickly test the behavior of the Riptide while implementing new control laws.
+Riptide simulation and worlds are described using [SDFormat language](http://sdformat.org/).

 ![Riptide simulation in Ignition Gazebo Garden](gazebo_simulation.png)